jasny/phpdoc-parser/docs/tags/method.md

 MethodTag
 ===

-This class should be used for getting value of `method` tag.
+This class should be used for getting value of `@method` tag.

 ```php
 /**